3 Mins Read

 The company’s expansion across India is notable, given that the country’s typically vegetarian population taken a dip since modernisation and rapid development, particularly in urban cities.
 But as more consumers are realising the health, environmental and ethical impact of meat consumption, omnivore diners are more open to embracing the plant-based trend.

 According to a report published earlier this year in Frontiers in Sustainable Food Systems, Indian and Chinese consumers exhibited higher level of acceptance and interest in plant-based and clean meat alternatives than their American counterparts.
 Perhaps another reason for GoodDo’s success is its affordability- dishes range between INR Rupees 39 and 149 (around US$ 0.55 to 2.10).
-The founders are committed to creating an accessible and budget-friendly

 Lead image courtesy of GoodDO.